VMaia77/numerical-methods-optimization/README.md

 ## **Numerical methods and optimization algorithms**

-This repository contains implementations covering key topics in numerical analysis, linear algebra, differential equations, and optimization algorithms.
+This repository contains implementations covering key topics in numerical analysis, linear algebra, differential equations and optimization algorithms.

 ### Table of Contents